 Approval to Operate

-(1) The approval to construct does not provide approval to operate the constructed or modified stationary source or air pollution control equipment unless otherwise allowed by section (2) of this rule or the ACDP or Oregon Title V Operating Permit programs (OAR 340 divisions 216 and 218).
+(1) The approval to construct does not provide approval to operate the constructed or modified source or air pollution control equipment unless otherwise allowed by section (2) of this rule or the ACDP or Oregon Title V Operating Permit programs (OAR 340 divisions 216 and 218).

 (2) Type 1 and 2 changes:

-(a) For sources that are not required to obtain a permit in accordance with OAR 340-216-0020, Type 1 and 2 changes may be operated without further approval subject to the conditions of the Department’s approval to construct provided in accordance with OAR 340-210-0240.
+(a) For sources that are not required to obtain a permit in accordance with OAR 340-216-0020, Type 1 and 2 changes may be operated without further approval subject to the conditions of DEQ’s approval to construct provided in accordance with OAR 340-210-0240.

 (A) Approval to operate does not relieve the owner of the obligation of complying with applicable requirements that may include but are not limited to the general opacity standards in OAR 340-208-0110 and general particulate matter standards in OAR 340-226-0210 and OAR 340-228-0210.

-(B) If required by the Department as a condition of the approval to construct or at any other time in accordance with OAR 340-212-0120, the owner or operator must conduct testing or monitoring to verify compliance with applicable requirements.
+(B) If required by DEQ as a condition of the approval to construct or at any other time in accordance with OAR 340-212-0120, the owner or operator must conduct testing or monitoring to verify compliance with applicable requirements.
 Testing of boilers must be performed in accordance with OAR 340-212-0140.

-(C) The owner or operator must register the air contaminant source with the Department if required as a condition of the approval to construct or at any other time in accordance with OAR 340-210-0100.
+(C) The owner or operator must register the air contaminant source with DEQ if required as a condition of the approval to construct or at any other time in accordance with OAR 340-210-0100.

 (b) For new sources that are required to obtain an ACDP in accordance with OAR 340-216-0020, the ACDP, which allows operation, is required before operating Type 1 or 2 changes.